hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 ## Question 1 (5 points)

 Determine the number of dynamic instructions of the `stream-64-stride-1-noverify.riscv` and the `stream-64-stride-4-noverify.riscv`.

-**Hint:** Single cycle CPU and pipelined CPU should have exactly the same number of executed instructions for each binary.
+**Hint:** Single cycle CPU and pipelined CPU should have exactly the same amount of executed instructions for each binary.

 ## Question 2 (10 points)

 Create a graph representing the CPI of the Non Combinational CPU in 4 systems described above with the `stream-64-stride-1-noverify.riscv` benchmark and the `stream-64-stride-4-noverify.riscv` benchmark.
 The X-axis should be grouped by systems.